Report Viewer

 Exploratory: Sport-Related Concussion (SRC)

-The Beery VMI helps assess the extent to which individuals can integrate their visual and motor abilities.
-The test presents the examinee with drawings of 24 geometric forms, arranged in developmental sequence from less to more complex.
+Developed in 2010, the Beery VMI helps assess the extent to which individuals can integrate their visual and motor abilities.
+The test presents the examinee with drawings of 30 geometric forms, arranged in developmental sequence from less to more complex.
 The examinee simply copies these forms in the Test Booklet.
-A Short Form, composed of 15 drawings, is often used with 2- to 8-year-old children.
+A Short Form, composed of 21 drawings, is often used with children ages 2 to 7 years.
 Supplemental tests of Visual Perception and Motor Coordination are available.

 The Beery VMI can be used by psychologists, learning disability specialists, school counselors, teachers, and other professionals to: